traitecoevo/modeladequacy/README.md

 ### The `analysis` directory

-Scripts to reproduce all analyses done in the paper
+Scripts to reproduce all analyses done in the paper.
+See the `README.md` file in this directory for more information.

 ### The `ms` directory